Art Contest Deadline Extension!

 Prizes: 1st and 2nd place will be determined by judges and a Voter’s Choice award will be determined by online votes.
 Each age bracket will have a 1st, 2nd, and Voters’ Choice winner.
 Prizes will be be $500 for 1st place, $300 for 2nd, and $300 for Voter’s Choice.

-Dates: The contest will be open for entries from April 8th-30th.
+The contest will be open for entries from April 8th-30th.
 If you email your entry, it must be received by April 30th.
 If you mail your entry, they must arrive no later than May 7th.
+Deadline was extended.

 As you prepare to express your story through art, here are some questions to get you going: